sento documentation

 Use

-to manage event responses systematically and within time constraints defined for specific states.
-Adjust the actions and logic as necessary for yourFSM
+on-eventmacros withinwhen-stateto manage event responses systematically and within time constraints defined for specific states.
+Adjust the actions and logic as necessary for yourFSM's behavior.

 [macro] GOTO-STATE NEXT-STATE &OPTIONAL (DATA